WTongoing/software-enginnering-groupwork-membership-part-/README.md

 # software-enginnering-groupwork-membership-part-

-I have nothing to say. coding is my nightmare.
+Implemented functions including registration, login, and information query on the client using XML (Extensible Markup Language) and Swing of Java

-Thanks to aji, he is a savior, saving me from my garbage code
+Thanks to my friend aji, he is a savior, saving me from my garbage code